Comfort women: Wednesday demonstrations

 Every Wednesday, living comfort women, women's organizations, socio-civic groups, religious groups, and a number of individuals participate in the Wednesday Demonstrations in front of the Japanese Embassy in Seoul, sponsored by "The Korean Council for the Women Drafted for Military Sexual Slavery by Japan (KCWDMSS)".
 It was first held on January 8, 1992, when Japan's Prime Minister Kiichi Miyazawa visited South Korea.
 In December 2011, a statue of a young woman was erected in front of the Japanese Embassy to honor the comfort women on the 1,000th Wednesday Demonstration.
 The Japanese government has repeatedly asked the South Korean government to have the statue taken down, but it has not been removed.

-On December 28, 2015, the Japanese government claimed that the Korean government agreed the removal of the statue.
+On December 28, 2015, the Japanese government claimed that the Korean government agreed to the removal of the statue.
 As of September 3, 2016, the statue was still in place due to a majority of the South Korean population being opposed to the agreement.
 On December 30, 2016, another comfort woman statue identical to the one in front of the Japanese Embassy in Seoul was erected in front of the Japanese consulate in Busan, South Korea.
-As of January 6, 2017, the Japanese government is attempting to negotiate the removal of the statue.
+As of January 6, 2017, the Japanese government is attempting to negotiate for the removal of the statue.
 On May 11, 2017, newly elected South Korean President Moon Jae-in announced the agreement would not be enacted in its current stage and that negotiations for a deal between Japan and South Korea over the comfort women dispute had to start over.

 On June 30, 2017, the local government of Busan enacted the legal foundation to protect the Statue of Peace by passing the relative ordinance.
 By reason of this, it has become difficult to shift the site or demolish the statue.

-On August 14, 2018, South Korea held an unveiling ceremony for a monument memorializing Korean women forced to work in wartime brothels for the Japanese military, as the nation observed its first official "comfort women" memorial day.
+On August 14, 2018, South Korea held an unveiling ceremony for a monument memorializing Korean women forced to work in wartime brothels for the Japanese military, as the nation observed its first official comfort women memorial day.

 On November 21, 2018, South Korea officially cancelled the 2015 agreement and shut down the Japan-funded comfort women foundation which was launched in July 2016 to finance the agreement's settlement to the victims.
 The settlement had received criticism from victims' groups.